Skip to main content

 Travel to and from Madrid

-• Group flights are arranged for students traveling to Madrid.
-Student departures are usually from Newark International Airport in New Jersey or JFK Airport in New York
+• Flight departures are usually from Newark International Airport in New Jersey or JFK Airport in New York.

-• Students fly to Barajas International Airport in Madrid, where students met by Maria José on arrival.
+• Students fly to Barajas International Airport in Madrid, where students are met by Maria José on arrival.

 Criteria for Applying

-• Typically, sophomores with a minimum cumulative CQPA average of 2.750.
+• Minimum cumulative CQPA average of 2.750.

 • Students who can find courses which fit their Loyola program and allow full-time participation and who are neither on disciplinary probation nor have a history of serious disciplinary problems.